Kapral67/XeusAvecClangd/README.md

 - Jump also works on the functions defined by the `.h` files in the `Conventional` folder.

 ## Updates (5/14/2021)
- - Adding a `command_flags.txt` file should allow clangd to work for xeus-cling `.ipynb` files without a custom compiled clang-tools-extra as described below
+ - Adding a `compile_flags.txt` file should allow clangd to work for xeus-cling `.ipynb` files without a custom compiled clang-tools-extra as described below
   - Put the compile flag `-xc++`
   - Example file:
   ```